aozaki-kuro/aozaki-next-blog/pages/posts/kanaut-nishe-goods-1.md

 Honestly, I hesitated before buying this acrylic figure.
 It was double the regular price of the typical 7-8cm in height.
 But after reading the description, I found out that this one is 16cm in height, coupled with an extensive, rounded well-designed base.
 Plus, Ukai-sensei’s illustration, it’s all worth the price!

-Again I have to express my gratuities to Pixiv Factory, you guys are doing a magnificent job in producing goods.
+Again I have to express my gratuities to Pixiv Factory, you guys are doing a magnificent job in producing merch.

 ---